-We recognise that pupils may be reluctant to report bullying for fear of repeat harm.
+The School recognises that pupils may be reluctant to report bullying for fear of repeat harm.
 It is therefore important that staff show that that they can support pupils to prevent harm, that bullying is not tolerated and that there are solutions which work.
 Pupils need to receive a clear message that nobody ever deserves to be bullied.